WeirdConstructor/WLambda/doc/wlambda_reference.md

 std:assert_eq at.read[] 99;
 ```

+This method might return an error if the internal mutex was poisoned.

 ##### <a name="10243-atomwrite-value"></a>10.2.4.3 - atom.write _value_

 Overwrites the contents of the atom with the given _value_.